cloudquery/plugin-config-ui-lib/etc/plugin-config-ui-lib.api.md

 // Warning: (ae-forgotten-export) The symbol "Props_12" needs to be exported by the entry point index.d.ts
 //
 // @public
-export function TableSelector({ subscribeToTablesValueChange, errorMessage, value, onChange, tableList, }: Props_12): JSX_2.Element;
+export function TableSelector({ subscribeToTablesValueChange, errorMessage, value, onChange, tableList, disabled }: Props_12): JSX_2.Element;

 // Warning: (ae-forgotten-export) The symbol "Props_2" needs to be exported by the entry point index.d.ts
 //